sferics/obs-processing/readme.md

 # How to use OBS processing

 ## Python scripts
 All python scripts offer a -h/--help option which shows their command line arguments with a brief explanation.
-However, in order to understand them better, you should read the following in-depth information carefully.
+However, in order to understand them better, you should read the following in-depth information carefully.\
+To be able to run these scripts, the configuration files [general.yml](#general), [sources.yml](#sources) and [clusters.yml](#clusters) are needed.
+So right before the first usage, you need to make sure to create them by copying the template files named "{file\_name}\_template.yml" to [config/](#config_files) and adding your desired configurations/sources/clusters.

 ### Note on command line arguments

 All command line arguments are defined in [config/parser\_args.yml](#parser_args) and they are **the same across all scripts**.
 The only difference lies in their availability.\
 For more details on adding/changing/removing command line arguments, please read the respective section about the [**YAML configuration files**](#config_files) -> [parser\_args.yml](#parser_args).\
-**IMPORTANT**: Settings defined by command line arguments always _overwrite_ settings defined in the script's configuration!
+**IMPORTANT**: Settings defined by command line arguments will always _overwrite_ settings defined in the script's configuration!
 <br/><br/>

 #### Common command line arguments

 ##### -h/--help
-- show help message (defined in last column of [config/parser\_args.yml](#parser_args))
+- show help message which explains the usage of the script briefly
 ##### -v/--verbose
 - print (more) verbose output
 ##### -d/--debug